bobowedge/adventures-in-telework/_posts/2021-04-13-advent_of-cuda.md

 ```
 `fabricate_molecules` produces all of the possible children from applying a single transformation to the input molecule.
 The next step is to count the unique strings produced, as the fabrication can produce some duplicates.
 That's mostly handled in the same way I've been counting things in the previous problems, using the `reduction` routine to thread the counting.
 The `operator==` defined for `Molecule` is used to check for duplicates while each thread is going through the heap.

-> <a name="atomicAddTrick"> I</a> wanted to highlight the bit of code around `heapIdx` and `atomicAdd` since I thought it was particularly slick.
+<a name="atomicAddTrick"></a> I wanted to highlight the bit of code around `heapIdx` and `atomicAdd` since I thought it was particularly slick.
 (I didn't come up with it.)
 The `atomicAdd` increments the heapSize counter and returns the previous value of heapSize.
 It allows you to insert a new object into the heap without worrying about other threads or blocks conflicting, because they get the next increment (assuming `atomicAdd` is called in the same way before their insert).

 ### Part 2